vickyferrini/vickyferrini/README.md

 - 👋 Hi, I’m @vickyferrini
-- 👀 I’m interested in technologic.
+- 👀 I’m interested in technology.
 Also, I am finishing my degree in International Relations.
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: vickyferrini@gmail.com